Compliance Certifications

 Certified Regulatory Compliance Manager (CRCM)

-The American Bankers Association (ABA) issues the CRCM certification.
+The American Bankers Association (ABA) issues the Certified Regulatory Compliance Manager (CRCM) certification.
 It is for people working at the intersection of financial services and compliance.
 The certification is useful for professionals who wish to demonstrate expertise in regulatory compliance topics such as governance and oversight, regulatory change management, and regulator and auditor compliance management.

 Compliance Certifications in Banking, IT, and Privacy

 The fields of banking, IT, and privacy represent high-stakes environments where compliance is important.
-Obtaining a certification in banking, IT, or privacy compliance may help your organization mitigate risks and more effectively implement compliance practices.
-Obtaining these certifications may also help you stand out to employers due to the added level of knowledge and training they often represent.
+Obtaining certification in banking, IT, or privacy compliance may help your organization mitigate risks and implement compliance practices more effectively.
+Obtaining these certifications may also help you stand out to employers, as they often reflect an added level of knowledge and training.

 Certified Information Privacy Professional (CIPP)